- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - TWU fashion students have held prestigious internships with the Paris American Academy in France, “O, The Oprah Magazine,” Bergdorf Goodman, Betsey Johnson, CeCe Feinberg PR, Natori, Nordstrom, Neiman Marcus and other national and international companies.

-- Dr. Mary Thompson (physical therapy) received the Joan Mills Award from the American Physical Therapy Association Section on Geriatrics.
-(2012)
+- Dr. Peggy Gleeson (physical therapy, Houston) and Dr. Mary Thompson (physical therapy, Dallas) each received the 2014 Lucy Blair Service Award from the American Physical Therapy Association.

 - Nine TWU faculty members have been named a Piper Professor since the award was established in 1958.
 The award honors outstanding teaching in Texas colleges and universities.
 The foundation makes only 15 awards each year.